syphon-org/syphon/readme.md

 ## 📝 contributing
 - Instructions can be found under our [contributing.md](./contributing.md).
 Please fully read the document before beginning to write code or produce any material contribution for Syphon.
 - Donations are always welcome!
-The best way to donate is through the [Syphon creators Pateron](https://patreon.com/ereio).
-That said, Syphon will always be a not for profit, community driven application not owned or sold by a corporation.
+The best way to donate is through the [Syphon creator's Pateron](https://patreon.com/ereio).
 - Coming soon, we'll have a merch store!
 If you'd like to support the project but want a little something in return, this is the way to do it!

 ## 🏗️ Building